 Note to Students: Check the syllabus, course calendar, email and announcements often (at least every other day) for important information and dates.
 Use "Unit Objectives" (see below) to obtain required chapter information.
 Important information is summarized in Boxes and Tables in the text, Instructor provided Notes, and in Power Points.
 "Units" are divided into Weekly Modules.
-PrepU, a resource included with your book, provides NCLEX style quizzes and study helps geared to meet your individual needs based upon your learning needs and your understanding of course material.
-Please see instructions specific to PrepU otherwise provided by the instructor.
+Module notes are available on Blackboard.
+Use the disk that comes with your Karch textbook to review, including the quizzes from chapter material to help you practice the types of questions your tests will contain.

 Essential to success on exams: Studying the drugs by classification and prototype, Assignments, Quizzes, Discussions and Reviews.
 ALL students will be allowed to bring a single 3x5 card with notes front and back to all exams including the final.
 Students are responsible for attaining all pertinent information required for this course.
+Online students should do the same to get used to this before taking the final.